Lead engineer in creating a Bank Statement Processing Engine from scratch to extract financial data and insights.

 Manager: Mr. Anand Chandrasekaran, Founder and CTO

-Undergraduate Research & Teaching Assistant
+Undergraduate Research Assistant

 Organization: Bright Academy (Previously Solarillion Foundation)